arnab14/adk-research-team/README.md

 **Example Prompts:**

 -   “Find information about the benefits of using Google ADK.”
 (Triggers search_agent)
--   “Extract the main content from this URL:” (Triggers content_extractor)
+-   “Extract the main content from this URL: https://google.github.io/adk-docs/” (Triggers content_extractor)
 -   “Summarize the following text: \[paste some text\]” (Triggers summarizer_agent)
 -   “Research the latest advancements in multi-agent systems using Google ADK, extract content from the top 2 results, and provide a concise summary.”
 (Triggers the full Search -\> Extract -\> Summarize sequence via the coordinator)

 ## **Code Structure**

-The project follows the standard ADK convention for structuring agent code: adk-research-team /
+The project follows the standard ADK convention for structuring agent code:

+adk-research-team /
 ├── .env                        # API keys and configuration secrets
 ├── requirements.txt            # Python package dependencies